Mercury13/unicodia/README.md

 It has been moved to a separate repo.
 Visit https://github.com/Mercury13/unicodia-sesh

+# How to get portable

+I was asked several times, but by this time it had already been portable.

+Open Unicodia.xml, it’s documented.

 # Privacy policy

 Unicodia does not collect data at all, but uses GitHub API for updating.